 - 2 medium shallots, thinly sliced

 - 10 ounces asparagus spears, cut on the diagonal into 1-inch long pieces

 - 1/2 pound ham, cut into 1/4-inch cubes

 - 6 ounces Gruyère cheese, grated (1 1/2 cups)

-1 On a lightly floured surface, roll out dough into a 12-inch circle.
+1 Roll out dough and fit into tart pan, then freeze: On a lightly floured surface, roll out dough into a 12-inch circle.
 Fit into a 10-by-1 1/2-inch round tart pan (with or without a removable bottom), pressing dough into corners.
 Transfer to freezer to chill for 30 minutes.

 2 Pre-bake tart crust: Preheat oven to 350°F. Line pastry with aluminum foil, pressing into the corners and edges.
 Fill to the top with baking weights — sugar, dried beans, or rice.

 Bake for 45 minutes.
 Lift sides of aluminum foil to remove pie weights from tart pan.
 Move pre-baked crust to a wire rack to cool while making filling.
 (See How to Blind Bake a Pie Crust for more details on this step.)